exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 #### Anchoring schedule

 This parameter defines how often anchoring should be executed.
-It defines the difference between block heights for anchored data states.
+It defines the distance between anchored block heights.

 !!! note
     If the interval is set to 1000 blocks, then blocks `#1000`, `#2000`,